Yuning827/Toothloss-extendedCox-JM/README.md

 The code includes:

-1. generate simulated dataset assuming a lme model for the endogenous covariate and a frailty model with positive stable distributed frailty term for the time-to-event outcome
+1. generate simulated data set assuming a lme model for the endogenous covariate and a frailty model with positive stable distributed frailty term for the time-to-event outcome

 2. run the simulation 1000 times